 This course provides an opportunity to enhance your existing knowledge and understanding of psychology and learning how it is applied to real life scenarios within one broad specialist field – educational and child psychology, counselling and clinical psychology or health psychology – depending on your interests or where you see yourself working in the future.

 You’ll be taught by a team of dedicated, experienced professional staff, who have worked as professional Psychologists.
-Members of our Centre for Research in Psychology Behaviour and Achievement, many are actively conducting research across a broad range of areas including: children's literacy and developmental disorders, violence and interpersonal aggression, identity and resilience in communities and organisations, cognition, neuropsychology and psychopharmacology.
+Members of our Centre for Advances in Behavioural Science, many are actively conducting research across a broad range of areas including: children's literacy and developmental disorders, violence and interpersonal aggression, identity and resilience in communities and organisations, cognition, neuropsychology and psychopharmacology.

 You will have the opportunity to engage in an in-depth examination of how psychological principles have been applied to theory and practice, learning how to select, use and report the appropriate specialist psychological methods and research techniques.